tensorlakeai/indexify/docs/docs/apis/develop_extractors.md

 The content object has the following properties - <br/>
     ** data ** - The unstructured data encoded as raw bytes.<br/>
     ** content_type ** - The mime type of the data.
 For example, `text/plain`, `image/png`, etc. This allows you to decode the bytes correctly.<br/>
-    ** labels ** - Optional Key Value metadata associated with the content provides by users or added by Indexify.<br/>
+    ** labels ** - Optional Key Value metadata associated with the content provided by users or added by Indexify.
+Labels are meant for filtering content while deciding which bindings are invoked on them or for storing user defined opaque metadata <br/>
-    ** Feature ** - Optional Feature associated with the content, such as embedding or JSON metadata.<br/>
+    ** Feature ** - Optional Feature associated with the content, such as embedding or JSON metadata.
+Embeddings are stored in indexes in Vector Store and JSON metadata are stored in structured store such as Postgres.
+Feartures are searchable, if they are embedding you can perform KNN search on the resulting index, if it's JSON you could do JSON path queries on them.<br/>

 The **Content** object is [defined here](https://github.com/tensorlakeai/indexify/blob/11346c29055f16d397fc0901ec10139cdc945134/indexify_extractor_sdk/base_extractor.py#L48)